-The problem is to design filters $H^{\text{ref}}/G^{\text{ref}}$, which equalize the artificial head responses to match with individual responses, and individual headphone equalizers 1/P.
+The problem is to design filters $H^{\text{ref}}/G^{\text{ref}}$ , which equalize the artificial-head responses to match with individual responses, and individual headphone equalizers 1/P.

-3.1.
-Equalization of Artificial Head Responses
+2.1 Equalization of Artificial-Head Responses

 There is always some noise in the measured impulse responses.
-The noise is not part of the loudspeakerroom-head transfer function and makes it difficult to determine where the magnitude of the transfer function becomes insignificantly small from auralization point of view.
-Because of this binaural responses should be truncated to use them in binaural synthesis.
-Here, all responses are truncated before other processing.
-Figure 8 demonstrates the SNR achieved in true-head measurements.
+The noise is not part of the loudspeaker-room head transfer function and makes it difficult to determine where the level of impulse response becomes insignificantly low from the auralization point of view.
+Because of this, binaural responses should be truncated to use them in binaural synthesis.
+Here all responses are truncated prior to other processing.
+Fig. 8 demonstrates the signalto-noise ratio (SNR) achieved with true-head measurements.
 The starting point of a response was decided based on a fixed threshold.
-The responses were faded linearly to zero at the point where the signal fell under the estimated noise floor.
+The responses were faded linearly to zero at the point where the signal fell below the estimated noise floor.
 Truncation of the responses was not considered to be critical since the SNR was good (around 60 dB).

-To design the correction filters $H^{\text{ref}}/G^{\text{ref}}$, the magnitude information is used, and a minimum phase impulse responses are created.
-This enables smoothing of responses in the frequency domain.
-It is advantageous since the target was to equalize the general shape of artificial head responses but not the individual room resonances.
-Use of Kautz filters [20][21] was investigated shortly, but the minimum phase design method was selected for its flexibility and easiness.
-Complex smoothing technique [22] could give one starting point, but it was not investigated here.
+To design the correction filters $H^{ref}/G^{ref}$ only the magnitude information is used, and minimum-phase impulse responses are created.
+This enables smoothing of the responses in the frequency domain.
+It is advantageous since the target was to equalize the general shape of artificial-head responses but not the individual room resonances.
+The use of Kautz filters [20],[21] was investigated briefly, but the minimum-phase design method was selected for its flexibility and ease.
+A complex smoothing technique [22] could give one starting point, but it was not investigated here.